 The year 1995 was, after all, the time when the Internet entered the mainstream of American life; when terrorism reached deep into the American heartland with devastating effect; when the “Trial of the Century” enthralled and repelled the country and brought forensic DNA to the popular consciousness; when diplomatic success at Dayton gave rise to a period of American muscularity in foreign affairs, when the president and an unpaid White House intern began a furtive and intermittent dalliance that would shake the American government and lead to the extraordinary spectacle of impeachment.

 Monica Lewinsky is another example: The former intern is now in her forties and she still compels fascination.
 She makes it back in the news from time to time.
-In May 2014, she wrote an essay for Vanity Fair saying that she said she “deeply regret[s] what happened between me and President Clinton. . . .
+A few years ago, she wrote an essay for Vanity Fair saying that she “deeply regret[s] what happened between me and President Clinton. . . .
 At the time—at least from my point of view—it was an authentic connection, with emotional intimacy, frequent visits, plans made, phone calls and gifts exchanged.
 In my early 20s, I was too young to understand the real-life consequences, and too young to see that I would be sacrificed for political expediency.”

 That essay was a finalist for a National Magazine Award.
 It didn’t win.
-But it will be a long time before the Clinton-Lewinsky scandal is forgotten.
+But it signaled her reemergence in public life, and signaled that it will be a long time before the Clinton-Lewinsky scandal is forgotten.

 Also, a broader point made in the book about 1995 is that “time has come for a searching reappraisal of the 1990s … to confront and flatten the caricatures so often associated with the decade.
 The 1990s may still seem recent, but ample time has passed to allow the decade to be examined critically and with detachment.”

-There’s good reason for a reappraisal: The 1990s have sometimes been called a “holiday from history,” which is as misleading as it is superficial.
+There’s good reason for a reappraisal: The 1990s have sometimes been called a “holiday from history,” which is as misleading as it is glib and superficial.

 The 1990s were a searching time, rich in promise, in portent, and in disappointment.
-Squarely in the midstream of the decade was its most decisive year.
+Located in the midstream of the decade was its most decisive year.

-Q: And, finally, was is meant by the book’s subtitle — “the year the future began”?
+Q: And, finally, what is meant by the book’s subtitle — “the year the future began”?

 In 1995, the Internet and World Wide Web entered mainstream consciousness: They became household words.
 A preoccupation with terrorism, and with measures to thwart the prospect of terrorism, took hold — or certainly intensified — in 1995.
 The defining character of DNA gained wide recognition in 1995.
 U.S. foreign policy in the wake of the Cold War took on a hubris and a muscularity, the effects of which we’re still sorting through.
 And a dalliance between the president and a White House intern began in 1995, an affair that would shake the American government and lead to the spectacle of impeachment.

 These all reverberate to this day.
 So, yes, in very important respects, the future began in 1995.
-Understanding the watersheds of 1995 can help us better grasp, understand, and unpack, some of the important issues we wrestle with today.
+Our “now” began in 1995.
+Understanding the watershed moments of that vital year can help us better grasp, and unpack, important issues that we wrestle with today.